- Rowing Trips

 Photos by Rowing PEI and Karen Kinley

 There are a few more rowing seats available in PEI than in Nova Scotia.
-We may offer a package of just the PEI portion of the trip, once all the Nova Scotia spaces are sold.
-If you are interested, please contact us.
+If you would like to do just the PEI portion of the trip, please contact us.

 Hey – do you live in driving distance and have your own coastal or open water rowing shell?
 We would be happy to offer a discount if you bring your own boat and vehicle!
 Please contact us to discuss.